Laid Off While Nearing Retirement?

 7. Seek Professional Guidance

-8. Protect Your Investments from Scams
+8. Protect Against Scams

 Conclusion